gfranko/amdclean/README.md

 }
 ```

-* Update the `onBuildWrite` property in your RequireJS build configuration file.
+* If you are **not** shimming any libraries, add an `onBuildWrite` config property to your RequireJS build configuration file.
 Like this:

 ```javascript
 onBuildWrite: function (moduleName, path, contents) {